backdrop-contrib/rules/README.md

 ## Installation

-Install Entity Plus and this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).
+Install Entity Plus, Entity UI, and Entity Tokens and this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

+If you will be upgrading a site from Drupal 7, you should [install stub modules](https://github.com/backdrop-contrib/rules/wiki/Upgrading-Rules-from-Drupal-7) in your D7 installation before starting the upgrade process.

 Rules has four component modules, each with separate activation:
   + Rules